-Delta: This the sensitivity of the price of an option to a change in the price of the underlying.
+Options delta is the sensitivity of the price of an option to a change in the price of the underlying.
 Deltas range between 0 and 1, the price of an option with a delta of 1, moves point for point with the price of the underlying.

-Gamma: Gamma measures the rate of change in delta, effectively it’s a gauge of how stable the delta is for a given option, and it can be used to forecast the future prices of options and their chances of moving into the money.
+Gamma measures the rate of change in delta, effectively it’s a gauge of how stable the delta is for a given option, and it can be used to forecast the future prices of options and their chances of moving into the money.

-Vega: Vega measures the likelihood of changes in implied volatility, which itself is a fundamental component of option pricing.
+Vega measures the likelihood of changes in implied volatility, which itself is a fundamental component of option pricing.
 Higher levels of volatility tend to push options prices higher.
 Lower levels can depress premiums.
 Tracking Vega can allow us to factor in those potential changes to an options theoretical value.

-Theta: Theta measures the rate of time decay in an option under the curve above.
+Theta measures the rate of time decay in an option under the curve above.

 For example, the value of out of the money options (which have no intrinsic value) decay at a faster rate towards the end of their lifetime and have a higher theta as a result.